sharonkae/Analysis-of-Sentiment-Trends-in-Global-Popular-Movie-Reviews-from-2015-to-2024/README.md

-# 🎬 IMDB Movie Reviews — Sentiment Analysis with VADER, BERT, ML & Streamlit Dashboard
+# Analysis-of-Sentiment-Trends-in-Global-Popular-Movie-Reviews-from-2015-to-2024

 This project analyzes IMDB movie reviews using multiple sentiment analysis approaches, compares their performance, and visualizes insights through an interactive Streamlit dashboard.
 The workflow includes data cleaning, exploratory data analysis (EDA), NLP preprocessing, three sentiment models (VADER, BERT, ML), and dashboard deployment.

 ---

-## 📌 Project Proposal
+## Project Proposal

 The goal of this project is to understand how audiences react to movies by analyzing large-scale IMDB reviews.
 Specifically, the project aims to: